KILTprotocol/docs/docs/concepts/04_credentials/05_verification.md

 During the verification process the Claimer wants to prove three things to the Verifier:

 - The credential is valid (i.e., not revoked by its Attester)
-- The claim in the credential actually refers to the Claimer
+- The attributes in the credential actually refer to the Claimer
-- The claim contains information that is relevant for the Verifier in this use case
+- The credential contains information that is relevant for the Verifier in this use case

 ## Requesting a Credential from a Claimer